danielnjama/linux-commands/README.md

 # Set specific permissions using numeric representation (e.g., read and write for user, read-only for group and others)
 chmod 644 filename

+# change permissions for the various levels in one command
+chmod u+rwx,g+rx,o-rwx file.txt

 ``````

 ## Explain what permission 644 mean